ejrgeek/doa-chain/README.md

 - Test planning:
     - Structuring the plan for implementing tests with Truffle.

-### 🔵 Phase 2: Deployment in Test Environment (⏳ In Progress)
+### 🔵 Phase 2: Deployment in Test Environment (✅ Completed)
 - Testnet Deployment:
-    - Deployment of the contract in an Ethereum testnet.
+    - Deployment of the contract in an Ethereum testnet/BSC Testnet Network.
     - Setting up a test environment with simulated wallets.

 - Functional Testing: